Are you trying to make an international money transfer? Then you’ll need to know what IBAN and SWIFT BIC codes are and where to find them.

 The mother of invention is necessity, and digital finance is no different.
 Prior to the global standardization of SWIFT and IBAN codes, international payments would end up in the wrong location, requiring extra fees and time to resolve the issue.

-Before the adoption of IBAN, countries had different account number formats, which led to endless discrepancies in processing.
+Before the adoption of IBAN, countries used different account number formats, leading to endless processing discrepancies.

-The result of the IBAN and SWIFT programs has been fewer errors in international transactions, with a faster transfer rate.
-Through the SWIFT program, a large amount of information can be shared between banks.
-Details embedded into the code include debit and credit amounts, account status, and data related to the transfer.
+The results of the IBAN and SWIFT programs have shown fewer errors in international transactions and faster transfer rates.
+Through the SWIFT program, banks can share large amounts of information.
+Details embedded in the code include debit and credit amounts, account status, and transfer-related data.

-Despite all of these advantages, there are still issues that IBAN and SWIFT codes do not address, like foreign exchange rates.
+Despite these advantages, there are still issues that IBAN and SWIFT codes do not address, such as foreign exchange rates.

 Using IBAN and SWIFT

-The information you need to know varies on whether you are sending or receiving international funds.
+The information you need to know varies depending on whether you are sending or receiving international funds.

 Sending Funds

 Prior to initiating a transfer, always double-check the IBAN and/or SWIFT codes.
-Using an incorrect number can cause the transaction to be rejected and returned, which will cost you additional fees.
+Using an incorrect number can cause the transaction to be rejected and returned, resulting in additional fees.

-If you only have partial data, there are calculators available online to help you figure out an IBAN.
-Every bank will provide its SWIFT BIC code through its online banking site, but the best place to check is always with your intended recipient.
+If you only have partial data, calculators are available online to help you determine an IBAN.
+Every bank provides its SWIFT BIC code on its online banking site, but the best place to check is always with your intended recipient.

 Receiving Funds